alecrios/css-style-guide/README.md

 ### RGBA color values

-Since alpha values can only be specified in the RGBA format, it makes sense to use RGBA across the board for consistency.
+Since alpha values can only be specified in the RGBA format, using RGBA across the board makes sense for consistency.

 ``` css
 /* Wrong */